bnguyensn/notes-typescript/04-classes.md

 console.log(secretWarrior.secret);

 // Error: 'WarriorWithPrivateSecret' and 'MageWithPrivateSecret' are not compatible
-// WarriorWithPrivateSecret's and MageWithPrivateSecret's secret member do not come from the same place secretWarrior = secretMage;
+// WarriorWithPrivateSecret's and MageWithPrivateSecret's 'secret' member do not come from the same place secretWarrior = secretMage;
 ```